 Dalziel + Scullion, 2019

 Following technical and detailed design approval by the City Arts Initiative and the Diocese of London, as well as receiving Scheduled Monument Consent, Amulet now has permissions to be sited for five years in Christ Church Greyfriars Churchyard in the City of London.

-Historically, Christ Church Greyfriars is a ‘phoenix rising’ site - from its beginning as an influential 13th Century Franciscan monastery that was destroyed by the Great Fire of London, to then being rebuilt by Christopher Wren in 1687, and then badly bombed in the blitz.
+Historically, Christ Church Greyfriars is a ‘phoenix rising’ site - from its beginning as an influential 13th Century Franciscan monastery that was destroyed by the Great Fire of London, to then being rebuilt by Christopher Wren in 1687, but then being badly bombed in the blitz.

-It is our hope that Amulet will offer this site the opportunity to host a transformative symbol that will serve as a powerful corona to focus our energies on investing in the future of the planet.
+Amulet gives this site the opportunity to host a transformative symbol that will serve as a powerful corona to focus our energies on investing in the future of the planet.

 Concept image of proposed site at Christ Church Greyfriars Churchyard, City of London

 PHASE 1 - Following the launch of the project in June 2018, we have raised £80,000, mainly from private individuals and small charitable trusts.
 These monies have paid for an art consultant to organise the design competition, as well as preparatory work such as feasibility studies and surveys on numerous sites in the City of London.
 This phase has also included the technical detailed design work needed as part of the planning permissions from the City Arts Initiative, the Archdeaconry of London, and the Corporation of London.
 This phase has now been completed.

-PHASE 2 - Will include development design work, art curation, materials and installation, as well as ongoing maintenance and insurance of the work.
+PHASE 2 - Will include development design work, art curation, materials, transport and installation, as well as ongoing maintenance and insurance of the work.

 Having read about Greyfriars’ history as an important location of the Franciscans who advocated a different type of lifestyle where knowledge (often rooted in nature), integrity and interconnection were valued over wealth and property – we believe that the contemporary objectives of this project reverberate strongly with the timeless principles of the sites past.